jeffnyman/playwright-eschaton/README.md

 npx playwright test --project "Todo UI Tests"
 ```

+The Page Object Model is the often recommended approach for effective code organization in tests.
+Yet the very naming of the model -- page object -- tends to have people modeling only a whole page.
+Yet, there are often sections of a page that make sense to model on their own.

+Some of these might be common elements between all pages, such as any navigation, headers and footers.
+Others might simply be defined areas of use that make sense to model distinctly.
+We can call this a Component Model approach.

+A component approach would provide a bit more possibility for reuse but also for composability.
+The basic idea would be to create an intermediate layer of components that model aspects of the application and that all tests can utilie.

+In this project, the components for the Todo MVC application can be found in the `components` folder for the project.
+The `ts-todo-app.spec.ts` shows the tests using my TesterStories application but using the component model.

 The `demo-todo-app.spec.ts` file is the same file that comes with Playwright as a working example.
 What I've done is show that this test, without modification, works on my slightly modified Todo MVC example.
+What this does is allow you to see the component approach side-by-side with the non-component approach.

 ### Weather (API)